Certain travelers give the impression that they keep moving because only then do they feel fully alive.

 — Ella Maillart

-I found running eleven months ago out of frustration.
-Writing three years ago.
-When I was a graduate at 17, I had no clue what to do with my life.
-Had no clue the four years in high school when I was supposed to get a clue.
-Had no clue in the years I was fortunate to go to university.
+I found running eleven months ago out of frustration – writing three years ago.
+As a high school graduate at 17, I had no clue what to do with my life.
+Had no clue in the four years in high school when I was supposed to get a clue.
+Had no clue in the years I was fortunate enough to attend university.

 I wouldn’t have any of those feelings if I stuck to what I said about myself when I was 17.
 I know running loves me.
 She is jealous towards me, hates words.
 She gives me the high of traveling on my two feet.
 I wouldn’t know what her love was like if I followed the recommendations of other people.
 An accountant.
 Which is fine.
 Which is also not fine.